Skip to main content

 Check if TCP socket connection is enabled for Docker daemon.

-Check if port is open:
+Check if the port is open:

 # as root on localhost